TRAVELABROOD.COM.AU

 With no turning back, we continued to head out to watch two humpback whales breaching and diving.
 I'm not sure which was more spectacular, watching the whales or soaking in the view of the surrounding mountains and waterfalls which drop into the ocean.

 Dinner was at Rub 23.
-Funky, fresh and full of flavour.... that it was.
+Funky, fresh and full of flavour!
 This was the best meal we had all trip.
 Oh, but the hot dogs?

 Day 7